legislation > Animal Welfare Act > improvements

 Multiple recommendations for improvements within AC program were made by the OIG.
 The USDA agreed with these recommendations and, in 2011, released a plan outlining specific goals and tactics to improve its enforcement actions.

 Below is a statement by the USDA (in September 2011) in regards to its recent changes, following the 2010 OIG report.
 (Please note: Multiple audits have been conducted of the USDA-AC Program in past years, resulting in little or no improvements.
-While the changes stated below are hopeful, it is necessary to continue to monitor what actions and results will occur within the Animal Care Program.)
+While the changes stated below are hopeful, it is necessary to continue to monitor what actions and results will occur within the Animal Care Program.
+Animal Folks has conducted considerable research on USDA licensed facilities in Minnesota and has found that USDA inspection reports do not paint an accurate picture of true conditions within many of these kennels.
+What the USDA may define as a "federal standard" may not reflect what Minnesota expects per our state laws.
+Animal Folks has found that incidents of animal neglect and cruelty, if witnessed by USDA inspectors, are not reported to local law enforcement.
+As a regulatory, federal agency, USDA inspectors provide the breeders/brokers with multiple chances to comply, while the animals continue to live in substandard conditions—often a violation of Minnesota law.)

 "The USDA takes its role in regulating commercial dog breeders very seriously.
 We hold these breeders accountable to federal standards so that their animals receive humane treatment.
 We welcomed the OIG audit on problematic dog breeders/dealers.
 It spotlighted areas where we needed to improve, and we have already made great strides.
 [See Plan at link above.)
 This has not been the start of a focus on animal welfare here at USDA but rather an improvement to our former processes.